 Corinth – Kalavryta – Lucios River

-The beach in Xylokastro, one of the closest in Athens, particularly family and with blue waters, offers exploration in the coastal pine forest “Peykia” composes a landscape with more than 80 species of plants.
+The beach in Xylokastro, one of the closest in Athens, offers exploration in the coastal pine forest “Peykia” and composes a landscape with more than 80 species of plants.
 In the Baths of Nice Eleni, a place that many Athenians do not know and is quieter, you can enjoy the thermal springs but also the beach with taverns, cafes and pine paths on your way there.
 The area took its name, of course, from Nice Eleni, the queen of Sparta who according to legend, took her baths in the fresh water springs of the area.

 The Isthmus of Corinth for Bungee Jumping, is one of the few places in Greece where you can jump from a height of 78 meters and enjoy the view of the canal differently!
 Then, on the edge of the prefecture of Korinthia and towards Kalavryta, you will meet Lake Doxa in Ancient Feneos.
 An artificial lake that pronounces beautiful images throughout the year.
 Images created in the mirroring of the mountains that frame it.
 You can visit it on August 27th when Agios Fanourios, the chapel in the middle of the lake, celebrates.

 In Kalavryta, the serrated railway of Diakopto-Kalavrita that descends Helmos drags you to images of a special landscape along Vouraikos and through the gorge.
 As if he were always there, fully integrated with the landscape around him, the serrated – created over 120 years ago – is something unique that you don’t want to lose.
 Finally, another experience in this beautiful area is rafting on the Lusios River with your friends or family.
 Starting from the Lusios River you can end up in Alfeios through images full of vegetation and water.